Name: Elizabeth Marie Rushing #18715-056

 I was found guilty of the least amount of charges and a specific amount of money.
 They ran my counts consecutive against the PSI recommendation and sentencing guidelines.
 This added an additional 53 months onto my sentence.
 I did not argue against anything.
 I just let it happen and that is my fault.
 I did not file an appeal.
 Did not know how important that is.
 I listened to the wrong people and now I am paying for it dearly.

 I got over double the time as my co-defendants received.
 Everyone is home and I am still in prison.
 They received many more charges and were found guilty but they got a plea bargain and therefore, less time.
-As AG Holder recently explained, anyone who goes to trial ends up with a lot more time and thats what happened to me.
+As AG Holder recently explained, anyone who goes to trial ends up with a lot more time.
 Not having an attorney worked against me because I didn’t understand the process, nor was given any advice.

 I don’t understand how one of the REAL HOUSEWIVES OF NEW JERSEY, who was looking at 50 years in prison for tax evasion and bank fraud only gets a 15 month sentence because she is a celebrity.
 Those of us that are not high profile or wealthy don’t get that kind of treatment.
 And, we parents don’t get to stagger our time so that children will have a parent at home.
 This only happens to high profile cases which is very misleading because the public believes this is how our judicial system works for everyone.